 Move in the middle.
 When playing Chinese Checkers, it can be tempting to use the whole board, but it’s best to keep things centered.
 Avoid moving too far left or right and keep those marbles down the middle.
 As much as it’s one of the most effective ways of playing, it’s likely that your opponent will be playing in a similar way and this can make for a very exciting battle across the middle of the board.

 The Benefits of Learning How to Play Chinese Checkers

 Chinese Checkers involves a good amount of analytical thinking.
 There are tactics to consider, as well as how the other player may play.
 The game is also in constant evolution, with players having to react to how the other player moves their marbles.
 Constantly checking the play strategy and best routes across the board is an important part of learning how to play Chinese Checkers.

 Depending how the game is going, it can also teach important problem solving skills.
 Games can quickly descend into tight matches where marbles are snarled up in the middle of the board.
 Once the obvious moves run out, players have to consider how they can escape the traffic jams.
 It teaches the importance of evaluating your surroundings and planning ahead.
 If your opponent moves one way, how will you respond?

 Where to Play Chinese Checkers

 Chinese Checkers might be a game that’s more than 120 years old, but it’s still as fun as ever.
+Best of all, learning how to play Chinese Checkers takes very little time!
 Want to get some practice in?
 You can play for free at Coolmath Games.
 You can test your mettle against the computer or other players!
 And you can also explore similar games - such as Checkers, Chess, or Four In A Row.
 All of these games are a fun way to get some mental exercise.